 machines and inspection.
 All articles are provided in PDF format

-and can be viewed with any PDF viewer.
+and can be opened using any PDF viewer.

 Comparison Between ISO/IEC 10360-2:2009 and

 ASME B89.4.1:1997 Performance Standards

 document describes the testing method and results from a comparison of